wangjiezhe/awesome-revelation/README.md

 This is a fork from [revelation](https://github.com/bioe007/awesome-revelation) It is modified from the original revelation.lua for incorperating with awesome 3.5 or later.
 It also have some features.

+**Stable branch is only working with stable verions of awesome, 3.5.6** **For awesome master version, please checkout master branch of revelation**

 ## Changes since 2014-02-19
 * Now the revlation is able to handle the special clients(float, fullscreen or maximized etc.)
 * When you select an minimized client, the revelation will un-minimized it and then focuse on it.